 Computational verification and validation metrics are reported.

 Timing and execution rate results are reported.

+Pass/fail information is reported, as is an email address where results can be submitted.

 HPCG Implementation

-The reference code is implemented in C++ using MPI and OpenMP and makes some use of the standard libraries and container classes.
+The reference HPCG code is implemented in C++ using MPI and OpenMP and makes some use of the C++ standard libraries and container classes.
 While it is certainly possible to write the same functionality in C, many applications rely on high-level C++ features for improved productivity.
 We want HPCG to reflect the language needs of users as part of this benchmark.

 HPCG Testing